What is heroin?

 Medical problems associated with heroin use can be any of the following: collapsed veins, brain abscesses, blood clots, Hepatitis C, HIV (acquired through infected needles), respiratory failure, infections of the heart lining and valves.
 Heroin use can lead to crime, addiction, medical problems, overdose and even death.

 CLICK HERE to download our “Spotlight” sheet on heroin.

 If you think that you may have a problem with heroin or any other drug you can take the following self-assessment.
 The assessment is anonymous and is meant to enlighten you about your own level of drug and/or alcohol involvement.
 Self Assessment: Do I Have a Problem?

 If you believe that you may need treatment, understand that you are not alone.
 The Council on Chemical Abuse can assist you in determining your next step towards recovery.
-Click here to contact us and request more information or call COCA at (610) 376-8669.
+Email us to request more information or call our office at (610) 376-8669.

-Does someone I know have a problem with heroin?
+Does someone I know have a heroin addiction?